-MEST 350 | RELIGIONS OF THE MIDDLE EAST (3-0-3) Prerequisite: ENGL 102 | Upon demand
+MEST 350 | RELIGIONS OF THE MIDDLE EAST (3-0-3)

 This course examines the beliefs, practices and institutions of the three Abrahamic faiths in the Middle East: Islam, Christianity, and Judaism.
 This course also considers the shared origins and histories of these three religions, in particular the history of their interaction and interdependence in the Middle East.